 Cat hybrids can also happen in the wild.
 Hybrids are usually infertile (cannot have kittens), but if they do reproduce, their offspring will move DNA from one cat species into another species.
 This complicates how scientists use DNA to trace wild cat ancestry, because ancient hybrid relatives make distant wild cat relatives appear to be closely related.
 This has happened repeatedly during the evolution of cats.

 Not likely.
-High-ranking results are more likely to occur due to the hybrids present in the domestic cat population Hybrids occur more often in closely related species of cats, particularly in places where domestic cats are in regular contact with closely related wild cats.
+Top-ranking results are more likely to occur due to the hybrids present in the domestic cat population Hybrids occur more often in closely related species of cats, particularly in places where domestic cats are in regular contact with closely related wild cats.
 For instance, in Germany where the European wildcat lives, close to 20% of the European wildcats have domestic DNA mixed into their recent ancestry.

 Therefore, if your cat has a hybrid in his ancestry, then his DNA will be more similar to his wildcat ancestor compared to a typical domestic cat.
 Please remember that it is not recommended to attempt and create a hybrid on your own.